Get insider tips on the best places to visit and ‘must do' activities from the parks’ senior rangers.

 Where’s the best view at the Adelaide Dolphin Sanctuary?

-Verity: The North Arm in the dolphin sanctuary gives you a great view of the Ships Graveyard – a spot that’s regularly visited by the dolphins – as well as views of the mangroves with the Adelaide Hills behind.
+Verity: The North Arm in the dolphin sanctuary gives you a great view of the Ships Graveyard – a spot that’s regularly visited by the dolphins – as well as views of the mangroves with the backdrop of the Adelaide Hills behind.

 Where’s the best view at the Adelaide International Bird Sanctuary?